GeoBaragan/Test-cases/README.md

 **Test data:** User: georgiana & password: 1234

-**Description:** Check if the login fails when a person enters correct e-mail, but wrong password.
+**4. Description:** Check if the login fails when a person enters correct e-mail, but wrong password.

 **Steps to reproduce:**
 1. Open https://auth.emag.ro/user/login